xjtu-enre/ENRE-workflow/README.md

 ### Align with the latest and official specification

-Specification defines how a programing language constructs, including key words, production rules, and runtime behaviors, etc..
+Specification defines how a programming language constructs, including key words, production rules, and runtime behaviors, etc..
 It is the most accurate and up-to-date information you can find nowhere else.
 Please always referring to the specification when you are documenting, coding and discussing.

 ### Documentations go first